Local travel support

 Guests can request a free, good quality second-hand bicycle as part of our collaboration between the local charities TAG Bikes and Camtrust.

-Helmets and locks will also be supplied free of charge and the Council will also provide guests with details of a free Bikeability cycle training course, which will include a translator.
+Helmets and locks will also be supplied free of charge and we will also provide guests with details of a free Bikeability cycle training course, which will include a translator.

 Once a guest applies for a bike, and we have confirmed they are eligible, they will be put in touch with the supplier nearest to them so that they can arrange to collect their bicycle.
 Where no transport is immediately available for hosts to collect bikes, such as if the host family has no car, a community group may be able to assist.
 Guests or hosts can ask for support, and raise any further queries or concerns around bicycle collection, by emailing duty.communities@scambs.gov.uk.